mac-comp240/activities_1-data/2-bytes/README.md

 Study the code carefully.
 Discuss with your neighbor: what aspects of the C language that you see are unfamiliar?
 If you cannot determine what they mean or what some part of the code is doing, try to find an answer or ask your instructor.

-Run show-bytes and use the results to answer this question:
+Run show-bytes and use the results to answer this question in a new text file:

 * Is the machine you are running this on big-endian or little-endian?
 Why?
 Refer to section 2.1.3 of your book for help.